NCI-RBL/scCHyMErA-Seq/README.md

 #### Matrix preprocessing and mixscape implementation

-##### LDA

-scanpy_mixscpe.py
+python scanpy_mixscpe.py

-Outputs: UMAPs for all processed cells and LDA plots after applying mixscape.
+Outputs: UMAPs for all processed cells and LDA plots after applying mixscape.<br/>
 **In addition one LDA plot for each cluster are generated, highlighting the cluster in color while rendering the others in grey to facilitate cluster-specific analysis.**

 #### UMAP and Leiden clustering